 The tomato battle returns after two years of absence in Buñol

-‘La Tomatina’ made its comeback on Wednesday after a two-year absence due to the pandemic.
+‘La Tomatina’ made its comeback on Wednesday following a two-year absence due to the pandemic.
 This famous tomato fight that attracts thousands of tourists to the town of Buñol, 50 km from Valencia in Spain.

 Some 15,000 people took part in this battle, with 130 tonnes of (very) ripe tomatoes as ammunition, according to figures provided by the town hall.
-A few minutes after kick-off, the city was colored red, like the clothes of the participants who are traditionally dressed in white.
+A few minutes following kick-off, the city was colored red, like the clothes of the participants who are traditionally dressed in white.

 Many of the attendees wore sunglasses, swimming goggles or snorkeling goggles to avoid splashing in their eyes from tomatoes being unloaded from trucks or thrown by attendees from the backs of vehicles.